krz/krz.github.io/_posts/2024-01-08-Comparing-dplyr-with-polars.md

 # Grouping and aggregating

 Aggregating and grouping data are essential skills for data analysis, as they allow you to summarize, transform, and manipulate data in meaningful ways.
-Again, these commands are very similar between dplyr and polars
+Again, these commands are very similar between _dplyr_ and _polars_:

 |  | dplyr | polars |
 | :---         |     :---      |          :--- |